jackreichert/assets-manager/readme.txt

 == Changelog ==
 = 1.0 =
 * Complete refactor of entire codebase.
-* Leverages a better object oriented architecture, fopen, and wp.media.
+* Leverages a better object oriented architecture.
+* Uses fopen for better memory management.
+* Uses wp.media to better leverage core wp features.
 * You can now change the asset base permalink.

 = 0.6.2 =